codeananda/codeananda/README.md

-# 🤖 Adam Murphy | Machine Learning Engineer | ChatGPT Developer
+# 🤖 Adam Murphy | Machine Learning Engineer

 *A Machine Learning Engineer trying to make the world a better place, one model at a time.*